Bees and wasps of the family Sphecidae (sand wasps, mud daubers, and other thread-waisted wasps) belong to the Super-family Apoidea.

 Paper wasps gather fibers from dry wood and dead plant materials to build their nests.
 They chew the fibers and mix them with saliva to create the paper used to construct their grey or brown colored paper nests.

-Paper wasps are eusocial wasps, the queen building a nest containing many chambers arranged in an open ended honey-comb fasion.
-Female workers are foragers, and often leave the nest to hunt for food consisting mainly of caterpillers and leaf-hoppers.
+Paper wasps are eusocial wasps, the queen building a nest containing many chambers arranged in an open ended honey-comb fashion.
+Female workers are foragers, and often leave the nest to hunt for food consisting mainly of caterpillars and leaf-hoppers.
 The workers engage in malaxation of their captured prey and drop off pieces into the larval cells, providing food for the growing larvae.
 Adults are unable to digest solid food.

 Parasitoid wasps are wasps that lay their eggs on or in the bodies of other arthropods, butterfly or moth caterpillars being a common host, other wasp species use other insect hosts including beetles, bugs and flies.
 Wasps in the family Pompilidae prey specifically on spiders.